Upcoming Coalition events

 We hold virtual meetings on the first Tuesday of each month.

-Our next organising meeting will be on Tuesday 3rd February at 6pm.
+Our next organising meeting will be on Tuesday 3rd March at 6pm.

 Join via Zoom.